Rue Eva Kotchever

-Rue Eva Kotchever is a street in the 18th arrondissement of Paris, France.
+The Rue Eva Kotchever is a street in the 18th arrondissement of Paris, France.

 History

 It was named after Polish activist Eva Kotchever, owner of the Eve's Hangout in New York, murdered at Auschwitz in 1943.

 The kindergarten and the public school of the district are also officially named after her.

 Access

 Porte de la Chapelle (Paris Métro) is nearby.